Skip to content

 Command Line Usage

-# Use specific MCP clients
+# Use only specific MCP servers

-aia --mcp github,filesystem my_prompt
+aia --mcp-use github,filesystem --chat

-# List available MCP clients
+# List all tools including MCP tools

 # Debug MCP communication

-aia --debug --mcp github github_analysis
+aia --debug --mcp github.json github_analysis

 Available MCP Clients